 Days 1 to 6

 You’ll wake up with incisions wrapped in air- and water-tight dressings that help minimize swelling and promote healing.
 Expect to feel a bit unsteady and tired.
 After being driven home, support from family or friends is essential during the first night.
-Even though most patients report that the discomfort following a facelift is less than expected, pain medication is needed during the first day or 2.
+Even though most patients report that the discomfort following a facelift is less than expected, pain medication is needed during the first day or two.
 Sleeping with your head elevated during the first week helps shorten the recovery time.

 Days 7 to 14